32blogby Studio Mitsu

 Passkey Support

 NordPass supports FIDO2-compliant passkeys — a phishing-resistant authentication method replacing passwords.
+NordPass joined the FIDO Alliance and supports passkeys across browser extensions, desktop, and mobile apps.
 More services are adopting passkeys, including Google, Apple, and Microsoft accounts.

 Password Health